-Materials Note: Students will be required to purchase a specific encrypted key drive for use in practica and internship.
+Materials Note: Students will be required to purchase an encrypted Ironkey flash drive for use in practicum and internship.
 Details will be provided at the beginning of the clinical experience.

 Internship

 All students enroll in internships as the capstone experiences of their program.
 These internships emphasize learning through application of the knowledge and skill gained in prerequisite coursework.
 Internships provide the opportunity for the integration of this knowledge and skill in supervised situations.
 In this way, internships provide students with both the practical settings and the initial experiences necessary for moving into roles as practicing professionals.